 Authors who experience technical difficulties in submitting their paper via EVISE should contact email@example.com

 Apart from special issue calls or the Yearly Review issue call, which provide specific submissions instructions, the Editor in Chief of The Leadership Quarterly will consider articles for regular issues; authors should consult the following editorials, published in 2017a Editorial , 2017b Editorial , 2019 Editorial Articles published in a regular issue of the journal can reflect any epistemological point of view and can encompass one of the following types:

 - Full length articles, including (a) empirical studies, which can consist of deductive (i.e., theory driven) or inductive (i.e., exploratory research having little or no theory), (b) theoretical articles, (c) meta-analyses, (d) systematic or narrative reviews, (e) in-depth critiques and reflections that shed new light on leadership as a phenomenon, (f) applied methodological articles that present more robust ways in which to study leadership, or which make use of methodological developments from other fields, and (g) adversarial collaborations in the form of an exchange of letters or debates on a particular topic.
 Such manuscripts should normally be between 12,000 to 15,000 words, all inclusive (i.e., abstract, text, figures, tables, and references).
 Longer manuscripts will be considered a long as their contribution is commensurate.

 - Short communications, including (a) basic research, particularly the sort that makes an important discovery for which there is little theory to guide the interpretation of the results, (b) replication studies, whether providing additional evidence for or against a particular theory or finding, or (c) methodologically strong studies that present null results.
 As concerns (b) and (c), the key criterion that will determine acceptance is that such studies are robustly designed and well powered, and whose contribution to the research record will be informative for meta-analyses, reviews, and critiques.
-Such manuscripts should normally be between 5,000 to 10,000 words, all inclusive (i.e., abstract, text, figures, tables, and references).
+Short communications manuscripts should normally be between 5,000 to 10,000 words, all inclusive (i.e., abstract, text, figures, tables, and references).